What Is the Difference between Indian and Pakistani Food?

 North Indian Cuisine

-Similar to the cuisine of Pakistan with it's Mughlai, Kashmiri and Punjabi dishes and the strong Central Asian influence, the main difference being the focus around vegetable dishes rather than meat, although there are plenty of non-vegetarian dishes from the region too, such as Amritsari fish, butter chicken, and of course Biryani.
+Similar to the cuisine of Pakistan with its Mughlai, Kashmiri and Punjabi dishes and the strong Central Asian influence, the main difference is the focus on vegetable dishes rather than meat, although there are plenty of non-vegetarian dishes from the region too, such as Amritsari fish, butter chicken, and of course Biryani.

 The regional cuisines of Northern India include Awadhi, Benarasi, Bhojpuri, Himachali, Kashmiri, Kumauni, Mughlai, Punjabi, Rajasthani and the cuisine of Uttar Pradesh.
 (Punjabi and Kashmiri cuisine is also from Pakistan).